malotor/simple_cqrs_event_sourcing_example/README.md

-# Simple Event Sourcing example
+# CQRS + Event Sourcing example in Ruby

 This is a example of how to use the Simple Event Sourcing gem [https://rubygems.org/gems/simple_event_sourcing].